Joe Chalmers: Celtic

 Chalmers joined Celtic at the age of 10 and went on to progress through the youth ranks at the club's academy.
 Along with four other youngsters, he signed his first professional contract in December 2011.
 A member of the club's under-20 side, on 25 August 2012, he made his senior debut for Celtic, coming on as a 76th-minute substitute in a Scottish Premier League match against Inverness Caledonian Thistle, replacing Emilio Izaguirre.

 On 31 January 2014, Chalmers signed for Falkirk on loan until the end of the 2013–14 season.
 He made his Falkirk debut at left-back in a 2–0 defeat to Queen of the South at Palmerston Park on 8 February 2014.
 In his spell at Falkirk, he made a total of 11 appearances.
 He was injured for the Bairns Scottish Premiership play-off campaign, meaning his last appearance came in a 3–1 home win against Alloa on 3 May 2014.
 Afterwards, he returned to Celtic.

-After his return, Chalmers was given another chance under new manager, Ronny Deila.
+After his return, Chalmers was given another chance under the new manager, Ronny Deila.
 However, multiple injuries such as persistent groin and hip problems reduced his playing time much further.
 At the end of the 2014–15 season, Chalmers was released by the club.